itn-trust/itn-did-spec/README.md

 ## Security Considerations

-For all `did:itn` DIDs, the initial asset creation and subsequent updates are executed using `Ed25519` keys, which are widely recognized as a robust and secure cryptographic mechanism. `Confirm With Umed & Andreas - if keys are different.
+For all `did:itn` DIDs, the initial asset creation, and subsequent updates are executed using `Ed25519` keys, which are widely recognized as a robust and secure cryptographic mechanism. `Confirm With Umed & Andreas - if the keys are different.
 DELETE THIS COMMENT LATER.`

-**Note:** Security Considerations section ensures the ITN DID Method Security considerations complies with [W3C DID Method Security Requirements](https://w3c.github.io/did-core/#security-requirements)
+**Note:** Security Considerations section ensures the ITN DID Method Security considerations comply with [W3C DID Method Security Requirements](https://w3c.github.io/did-core/#security-requirements)

 ## Privacy Considerations